danroth-nyt/C-DSP/README.md

 # IIR Vowel Formant Filter

 This C++ Vowel Formant Filter consists of a series of IIR filters in different configurations for testing effective formant synthesis using the source/model theory.
 The plugin has filter presets for the 5 basic vowels (a, e, i, o, u) in 3 octaves (bass, tenor, and alto).
 The formant filters can be placed in either cascade or parallel and the number of active formants can altered from 0 to 5 filters.
-The code is meant to accompany my paper [Proposal for Research, Design, and Evaluation of a Formant Filter](https://sway.office.com/6rPoUHP4RIM2MkBz?ref=Link).
+This code is meant to accompany my paper [Proposal for Research, Design, and Evaluation of a Formant Filter](https://sway.office.com/6rPoUHP4RIM2MkBz?ref=Link).

 ## Getting Started